flyteorg/flyte/docs/flyte_agents/testing_agents_locally.md

 ```

-Adding `AsyncAgentExecutorMixin` to this class to tell flytekit to use the agent to run the task.
+Add `AsyncAgentExecutorMixin` to this class to tell flytekit to use the agent to run the task.
 ```python
 class BigQueryTask(AsyncAgentExecutorMixin, SQLTask[BigQueryConfig]):
     def __init__(self, name: str, **kwargs):